younata/younata.github.io/_posts/2020-06-28-uikit-testing-views.md

        Sometimes, I create an extension on the more commonly used controls in my code base to consolidate the “update control state” and “send actions” calls.[^1]
     2. This assertion is doing two things: It’s verifying the behavior that the correct arguments are passed to the `SettingsManager`’s `set(isEnabled:setting:)` - which is the desired behavior to verify - and it’s also verifying that no other calls are made to the SettingsManager that would affect state (or at least, the other calls cancel each other out).
 I’ve also implemented fake implementations of properties such that they record the arguments and then I assert that the correct arguments are passed.
 With more complex protocols, or where the “Simple” implementation isn’t essentially an in-memory database, I will do that.
 But for something like this?
 It’s more of a style choice than anything else.
     3. As with earlier, we do this again, for the other cell.

+That's probably a bit overwhelming.
+But, it boils down to doing the minimum work to have UIKit call the methods that would be called if this were a real user interaction.
+The hard part is figuring out what that work is.
+For example, It took me a couple years before I realized that if I could make sure the tableView is actually displaying the cells I'm asking for, then I can ask the `tableView` for those cells.
+Prior to that realization, I was always asking the `tableView`'s `dataSource` for the cells.

 ## Quick
 The implementation of these tests using Quick has slightly less repetition, and reads immensely better.
 The notes I write will be contrasting the Quick implementation of the test with the XCTest implementation, so read the above notes for any questions.